asciimike/mikemcdonald.co/content/cities/tokyo.md

 {{< instagram BVLWwU2hJUC >}}

-It's right around ¥1000 (depending on the optiomns), though if you want a highball to accompany it, that'll be another ¥700.
+It's right around ¥1000 (depending on the options), though if you want a highball to accompany it, that'll be another ¥700.
 The service is fast and there's an English menu (it's across the street from an American military base).